Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 • Credit: Loan Liability Account

-If a $50,000 loan is acquired, debit the cash account to enhance available funds and credit the loan liability account to reflect the new debt.
+If you take a $50,000 loan, debit the cash account to increase available funds and credit the loan liability to reflect new debt.

 Step 2: Record the Loan Interest

-Loan interest is an ongoing expense which is periodically recorded, based on the loan agreement, such as monthly, quarterly, or annually.
+Loan interest is an ongoing expense recorded periodically, based on the loan agreement, monthly, quarterly, or annually.

 Example: